We find our super hero trio coming from their Dallas stop going

 "Too bad it costed us the concert."
 I said.

-"You can still go, in San Antonio!" he said, "I've arranged for
+"You can still go, in San Antonio!" he said, "I've arranged for the two of you to see them in concert @ San Antonio!"

 "Why thank you!" we said.